- About Us

 - Arizona Alerts

-A patient of our veterinary clinic has recently been diagnosed with Heartworm Disease.
-This patient has been born and raised in Camp Verde with no exposure to any other city or town.
+2 patients of ours have recently been diagnosed with Heartworm Disease.
+Both of these patients were born and raised in Camp Verde with no exposure to any other city or town.
 Heartworm Disease is a real and present danger; it is a serious and potentially fatal disease.
 All dogs are at risk for heartworm disease no matter where they live, and the danger of dogs getting it in Camp Verde is very large.

 Heartworms are transmitted to dogs by mosquitos.
 Without the administration of a heartworm preventative, your pet could get Heartworm Disease - a potentially fatal illness of the heart and lungs.
 Mosquitos transmit immature heartworms from infected dogs to healthy dogs.
 Please be cautious of any symptoms that your pet may be experiencing.
 In the early stages of the disease, many dogs show few or no symptoms at all.
 Signs of heartworm disease may include coughing, rapid/difficulty breathing, lethargy, decreased appetite, and weight loss.

-Heartworm is a serious, progressive disease.
-The earlier that it is detected, the better chances are that the pet will recover.
+Heartworm is a very serious and progressive disease.
+The earlier that it is detected, the better chances are that your pet will recover.
 Detecting the presence of heartworms with a heartworm test administered by a veterinarian is very important.
 The test requires a small sample of blood from your pet and the results will be available in about 15 minutes.
 All dogs should be tested annually for Heartworm Disease.